What Are Inherited Behaviors?

 At different times, both the nature argument and the nurture argument have held popularity.
 Francis Galton, a cousin of Charles Darwin, took the concept of nature to the extreme when he suggested eugenics.
 Popular in the late 19th and early 20th centuries, proponents of eugenics posited that people with character traits that were not beneficial to society could be prevented from reproducing, thus gradually “improving” the human species.
 For years, people who committed crimes or had mental health conditions were forcibly sterilized or killed.
 The movement quickly declined in popularity when Adolf Hitler used eugenics against people of various religious groups, social groups, and sexual orientations.

 Conversely, behaviorism could be considered an opposite approach.
 Proponents of behaviorism believe that all actions are the result of choice.
-Behaviorism comes up in discussions of criminal justice, where behaviorists suggest that the goal of sentences should be to help the offender to become a healthy contributor of society rather than to remove them from society.
+Behaviorism comes up in discussions of criminal justice, where behaviorists suggest that the goal of sentences should be to help the offender to become a healthy contributor to society rather than to remove them from society.

 The idea of twins—two humans with identical genes—has long fascinated science.
 The idea of twin studies as a way of separating learned from inherited traits was initially proposed by Galton.
 Theoretically, if two twins were raised apart from each other, all the characteristics that they had in common would be potentially inherited, while all the features that they didn't have in common would be potentially learned.